Adapting to climate change

 Read more about our work in public and land transport.

-We help ensure that we have enough clean, fresh water today and in the future.
+We help to ensure that we have enough clean, fresh water today and in the future.
 Part of this is understanding and managing our surface and groundwater systems to ensure security of supply while maintaining community-agreed values, reflecting any forecast changes in the region’s climate.

 We will continue to enable the appropriate development and use of irrigation infrastructure in Canterbury to meet the community’s needs as weather patterns evolve.